 A graying, bearded, potbellied Tinkerbell stepped forward to get a closer look.

 “C’mon Kenny,” I said, “You’re smart, you can figure it out.”

 Challenged, he stepped up and studied me; “Okay, you’re black, I think, although your make up is a little streaky.”
 Then he checked out the obituary, the red hourglass mark on my chest, the black clothes and skin again, and said, “Are you Mrs. James G. Pierce?”

 When I replied, “Yes,” he said, “Then you must be…A Black Widow.”

 I held the obituary page for Mr. James G. Pierce close to my chest.

 I am now a widow.

 This I know.

-Check out other mystery articles, reviews, book giveaways & short stories (including more Halloween ones) in our mystery section and watch for many more Halloween short stories this month.
+Check out other mystery articles, reviews, book giveaways, short stories & Halloween mystery short stories in our mystery section.
+Watch for several more Halloween stories between now and Halloween.